martinspedro/RT-Notes/README.md

 To use more advanced directives while publishing to PDF, the script looks for a yaml metadata file in the `metadata` folder.
 If no metadata file is provided, the script uses the default directives.

-The script used for publishing is available at this [repository](https://github.com/k3rn3l-pan1c/logbook).
+The software used for publishing is available at this [repository](https://github.com/k3rn3l-pan1c/logbook).

 ## Disclaimer
 Currently this work is **highly experimental and not yet scientific reviewed**.